mccapobianco/ballpark_cv/README.md

 <img src="content/trout_adj.png" width="350"/>

 During the Statcast-era, Trout has hit 280 home runs.
 Statcast did not register coordinates or distances for 16 of these home runs, meaning only 264 are plotted above.
-The plot also includes 72 doubles, 15 triples, and 241 other events.
+The plot also includes 328 batted balls that were not home runs in the park in which they were hit: 72 doubles, 15 triples, and 241 other events.
 Assuming that each of these points would have been a home run, Trout would have 608 home runs since 2015 (including the 16 not included above).
 Prior to 2015, he hit 98 home runs, which would bring the total to 706.
 If we prorate his prior home runs instead of simply adding them, the total would rise to 820.8 home runs.
-While this figure serves little practical purpose, the exercise demonstrates what can be done with field boundaries and provides a fun "what-if" scenario.
+While this figure serves little practical purpose, the exercise demonstrates what can be done with field boundaries and provides an interesting "what-if" scenario.

 ## Next Steps